ziglang/zig/README.md

  * Eliminate the need for configure, make, cmake, etc.
  * Eliminate the preprocessor, but (most) everything you can accomplish with the preprocessor, you can accomplish directly in the language.
- * Ability to mark functions as test and automatically run them in test mode.
-   Automatically provide test coverage.
+ * Automatically provide test coverage.
  * Friendly toward package maintainers.
  * Ability to declare dependencies as Git URLS with commit locking (can provide a tag or sha1).